Skip to main content

 It is here that the regulations become more stringent, seeking to protect you from discrimination based on a health factor.
 The law is designed to ensure that the incentive is a motivational tool, a gentle nudge towards a health goal, rather than a financial penalty for a biological reality that may be outside your immediate control.

-The core principle guiding these regulations is that a must be to promote health or prevent disease.
+The core principle guiding these regulations is that a wellness program must be reasonably designed to promote health or prevent disease.
 This means the program cannot be a subterfuge for uncovering health data to be used in a discriminatory fashion.

-The legal structures in place, from the Affordable Care Act (ACA) to the (ADA), are there to create a safe space for you to engage with your health, ensuring that the journey toward wellness is one of empowerment, not of pressure.
+The legal structures in place, from the Affordable Care Act (ACA) to the Americans with Disabilities Act (ADA), are there to create a safe space for you to engage with your health, ensuring that the journey toward wellness is one of empowerment, not of pressure.

 Intermediate